-To be honest it took me a few viewings before I started to form some solid ideas about this video but with all the little clues and the trippy ending it's hard not to look for what the creators are trying to say.
-Of course that means that anything I say here is really only my opinion on what the video says.
-Or rather, what I absorbed from it.
+To be honest, it took me a few viewings before I started to form some solid ideas about this video, but with all the little clues and the trippy ending, it's hard not to look for what the creators are trying to say.
+Of course, that means that anything I say here is really only my opinion about what the video means (or rather, what I absorbed from it).
 Everyone is going to have their own take on this.

 The Little Things

 An interesting theory that was brought up by Vinny is how the characters aren't doing anything before the notepad awakens.
-As if they're waiting for the next thing that happens in the show.
-Then when the notepad pops up and starts his jingle things start happening.
-I'm not sure how much meaning that really has on the overall video but it really does seem that way.
-Almost like the notepad (which in my opinion represents whoever controls the shows content) is the director of their life and the way it acts throughout backs that up.
+It's as if they're waiting for the next thing that happens in the show.
+Then when the notepad pops up and starts his jingle, things start happening.
+I'm not sure how much meaning that really has within the overall video but it really does seem that way.
+It's almost like the notepad (which, in my opinion, represents whoever controls children's shows' content) is the director of their life, and the way it acts throughout the video backs that up.

-The craziest thing about the whole video is that at no point does the notepad teach them to do anything creative.
-Not one thing.
-In fact, the only creative thing done in the entire video was a painting of a clown that the notepad destroys because that was a little too creative for him.
+The craziest thing about the whole video is that at no point does the notepad teach them to do anything creative—not one thing.
+In fact, the only creative thing done in the entire video was a painting of a clown that the notepad destroys because it was a little too creative for him.